-This may be a little off topic for Christmas but with most of the southern part and other parts of our country experiencing winter weather, I think this topic is at least somewhat appropriate.
+This may be a little off topic for fall but with most of the southern part and other parts of our country experiencing cooler weather, I think this topic is at least somewhat appropriate.
 So bear with me.
 I think there is a conspiracy by stores to brainwash us.
 Allow me to explain.

 Once cold weather starts creeping in, have you ever gone into a store and seen racks of lush, soft, warm colorful blankets and been seized with the desire to purchase and own at least one of the zillions of soft, fuzzy and colorful tempters?